 Between these extremes lies the empirically relevant case in which the expected degree is asymptotically bounded, $d_n=O(1)$.
-In this regime, the upper bound derived in Proposition~\ref{prop:cov_bound} does not force the population first-stage coefficient $\pi_n$ to diverge or vanish, so population relevance is not mechanically ruled out.
-Identification strength is governed instead by the information index $k(n)$ in accordance with Definition~\ref{def:weak_network}.
-Weak identification in this regime arises when $k(n)$ remains bounded or, in fact, falls, so that sampling uncertainty in the first stage does not vanish with $n$.
+In this regime, the upper bound derived in Proposition~\ref{prop:cov_bound_unscl} does not force the population first-stage coefficient $\pi_n$ to diverge or vanish, so the first-stage estimand is well-defined.
+Identification strength is governed instead by the information index $k(n)$ following Definition~\ref{def:weak_network}.
+Weak identification in this regime arises when $k(n)$ remains bounded or, in fact, falls, so that sampling uncertainty in the first-stage does not vanish with \(n\).
 A natural case when $d_n=O(1)$ is with the presence of a large fraction of isolated or weakly connected nodes.\footnote{In Erdős–Rényi graphs with bounded average degree, the probability that a node has degree zero or one does not vanish asymptotically.
-In fact, when $d_n<1$, the graph fails to form a giant component (see \citealp{erdds1959random}) and hence a non-negligible fraction of nodes are isolated.} Thus, depending on $d_n$, increasing $n$ may not eliminate the presence of many isolated or near-isolated nodes with empty or small higher-order neighborhoods.
-As these nodes contribute little variation to $\mathbf G_n^{(2)}\mathbf X$, sampling noise may not vanish at standard rates and may accumulate extremely slowly, giving rise to weak instruments.
+In fact, when $d_n<1$, the graph fails to form a giant component (see \cite{erdds1959random}) and, hence, a non-negligible fraction of nodes are isolated.} Thus, increasing \(n\) may not eliminate the presence of many isolated or near-isolated nodes with empty or small higher-order neighborhoods.
+As these nodes contribute little variation to $\mathbf G_n^{(2)}\mathbf X$, sampling noise may not vanish at standard rates and first-stage information may accumulate extremely slowly, giving rise to weak instruments.

-Our results show that scaling the adjacency matrix mitigates these issues by stabilizing the population first-stage coefficient.
-Under Assumption~\ref{A3.3}, this scaling controls the spectral norm of the network operator and permits the average degree to grow while ensuring that the model remains well defined.
-In sparse regimes, where $d_n=o(1)$ or $d_n=O(1)$, the maximum degree $\Delta_n$ still grows even when average degree is bounded and hence $w_n=\sqrt{\Delta_n}$ asymptotically.
-The variance and covariance of the scaled friends-of-friends instrument then satisfy

-so normalization aligns the rates at which the covariance and variance decay and prevents explosive behavior of the first-stage ratio.

-Because scaling stabilizes the variance of the network-based instrument, weak identification in the scaled specification arises only if the effective information index $k(n)$ grows too slowly relative to $w_n$.
-In particular, when the upper bound on $|\pi_n|$ grows at most linearly in $w_n$, strong identification requires that $k(n)$ diverges faster than $w_n$ so that sampling uncertainty in the first stage vanishes.
-Conversely, if $k(n)=O(w_n)$ or grows more slowly, then the scaled local parameter remains bounded and weak identification persists despite normalization.
-Thus, scaling shifts the source of weakness from pathological variance collapse to a transparent comparison between information accumulation and network scaling.
-Even though the amount of independent information provided by the instrument is unchanged, scaling aligns the growth rates of these moments across regimes.\footnote{As shown in \cite{Wang2025}, in near-degree-regular networks this adjustment restores standard $\sqrt{n}$ convergence rates.}